DamoM73/space-rescue-tutorials/_build/html/_sources/02_setup.md.txt

 1. Go to the [Git website](https://git-scm.com/) and download the **Latest source Release**.
 2. Run the downloaded installation file
+   - macOS users Choose the Binary Installer
-3. Accept all the defaults for the installation process.
+3. Accept all the defaults for the installation process

 ### GitHub